DarkGeekMS/portrait-synthesis-from-speech/text-to-face-generation/end-to-end-generation/README.md

-# Face Generation From Text
+# Face Generation From Text (end-to-end)

-This folder contains the main code and experiments for `face generation from text`.
+This folder contains the main code for `end-to-end` experiments of `face generation from text`.

 ## Installation